Dscano/learn-asciidoc/p4-spec-next/README-differences-between-madoko-and-asciidoc-pdf.md

 + P4 code blocks, beginning [source,p4] in A source

 P4 code blocks in M have yellow background.
-In A it is a light gray.
+In A it is black.
 TODO: acceptable?
 Easily changeable?

 + P4 pseudocode blocks, beginning [source,p4pseudo] in A source

 Pseudocode blocks in M have light green background.
-In A it is light gray.
+In A it is black.
 TODO: Easily changeable?
 Example: See pseudocode snippet at end of Section 6.1.1 "Grammar".

 + grammar blocks, beginning [source,bison] in A source

 Grammar snippet text in M has light blue background.
-In A it is light gray.
+In A it is black.
 TODO: Easily changeable?
 Example: See grammar snippet in Section 6.1.1 "Grammar".